Mary-Dulany James: Elections

 In January 2022, James launched her third bid for the Maryland Senate in District 34, seeking to succeed state senator Bob Cassilly, who ran for Harford County executive in 2022.
 She defeated state delegate Mary Ann Lisanti in the Democratic primary election on July 19, 2022, by a 2-to-1 margin, and faced Republican challenger Christian Miele in the general election.

 In the general election, James received financial support from President of the Maryland Senate Bill Ferguson and the Senate Democratic Caucus.
 She also accused her opponent, Republican Christian Miele, of being a carpetbagger, noting that he previously represented Baltimore County in the Maryland House of Delegates before moving to Harford County.
 James defeated Miele in a tight general election on November 8, receiving 50.55 percent of the vote to Miele's 49.24 percent, or by a margin of 591 votes out of 45,223 votes cast.
-She is set to become the first Democrat to represent District 34 in the Maryland Senate since 1994.
+She is the first Democrat to represent District 34 in the Maryland Senate since 1994.
+It was the closest race in the 2022 Maryland Senate election.